chrisxfire/chrisxfire.github.io/content/notes/_net/testing/mocking-frameworks/moq/more-features.md

     .Throws<ArgumentException>();
 ```

-# Mocking a Type That Inherits Multiple Interfaces
+# mocking a type that inherits multiple interfaces
 Consider this class that inherits more than one interface:
 ```cs
 public class Dependency : IDependency, IDisposable { ... }